Zcool85/PokemonScraper/README.md

 # PokemonScraper

-Tool for downloading and organizing Pokémon data from various online sources.
+Tool for downloading Pokémon card images from [TCGdex](https://tcgdex.dev).

 ## Features

 - Download Pokémon images in all languages from [TCGdex](https://tcgdex.dev)
+- Only high resolution images are downloaded
-- Organize data into structured directories to facilitate Core ML model training
+- Organize data into structured directories

 ## Prerequisites